dylanmarin/catan-ai/FINALPROJECT_README.md

 making moves

 MEDIUM:
-AI discarding resources
-resource synergy of a settlement
+evaluate opponent settlement and put it in robber placement AI discarding resources resource synergy of a settlement
 Fix drawing in between placing settlements. something is up